Sauce Gardner and Garrett Wilson push each other on and off the field

 The most prepared person always wins, the most prepared team always wins, and that starts with knowing your opponent and knowing what you’re going up against.

-The PFHOF and 4th Family recently partnered with Microsoft to host a 2023 STEAM event for 70 students at the Boys and Girls Club Nanakuli.
-Students participated in a mock NFL combine which tested their strength, ability, and stamina.
-They learned how to interpret the data behind their scores using Microsoft Surface devices.
+This year, Microsoft hosted a STEAM event in partnership with 4th Family for over 100 students from the local Boys & Girls Clubs Of Hawaii at the Nanakuli Elementary School.
+Students participated in a series of mock NFL Combine drills, testing their strength, ability, and stamina while learning how to interpret the data behind their scores using Microsoft Surface devices.

-Students were delighted with a surprise visit from NFL Legends and co-founders of the PFHOF, Jesse Sapolu and Ma’a Tanuvasa, and future NFL stars participating in the Polynesian Bowl.
-As part of the event, Microsoft donated 60 Microsoft Surface devices to four Boys and Girls Club locations across O’ahu, helping bridge the digital divide and strengthen learning.
+Students were delighted with a surprise visit from NFL legends and co-founders of the PFHOF, Jesse Sapolu and Ma’a Tanuvasa, and future NFL stars participating in the Polynesian Bowl.
+Microsoft partnered with the Sewell Strong Foundation, a nonprofit organization founded by the Sewell family, to donate 50 Microsoft Surface laptops to the local Boys & Girls Clubs in O’ahu to help bridge the digital divide.

 Polynesian Bowl

-Microsoft Surface provided devices for players throughout the week in the Players’ Lounge.
-Offensive and Defensive Players of the Game were given Surface Pro 9s to kickstart their upcoming educational collegiate journey.
+Microsoft supported players participating in the Polynesian Bowl by providing Microsoft Surface devices for players to utilize throughout the week in the Players’ Lounge and awarded the Offensive and Defensive Players of the Game with Surface Pro 9’s to kickstart their upcoming collegiate journey.

 Tyler Lockett’s big plays